ondemandenv/ondemandenv.github.io/articles/semantic-evolution-crisis-merge-hell-civilization.md

 ## **The Original Git Philosophy: Distributed Semantic Evolution by Design**

-Before examining the civilization-scale implications, we must acknowledge a profound irony: **Git itself was designed according to the exact same evolutionary philosophy that the industry has abandoned.**
+Before examining the cultural-scale implications, we must acknowledge a profound irony: **Git itself was designed according to the exact same evolutionary philosophy that the industry has abandoned.**

 Linus Torvalds created Git not as a "merge tool" but as a **distributed semantic evolution platform**.
 The fundamental Git architecture embodies principles that align perfectly with semantic species evolution: